sematext/docs/docs/agents/sematext-agent/custom-logs.md

 ## How it works

 The Sematext Agent periodically checks the `custom-logs.yml` file.
 If valid log shipping rules are found, the agent starts collecting, parsing, and shipping logs from the specified files to the Sematext Cloud Logs App that matches the provided App token.
-To stop log shipping, remove the rule from the file.
+You can configure multiple log files, multiple parsing rules, and multiple destination Logs Apps.
+To stop log shipping, remove the rule(s) from the file.

 ## Requirements